maxi-blocks/maxi-blocks/readme.txt

 * Fix: Ensured MaxiBlocks compatibility with the Editor Template menu, facilitating a straightforward workflow and preventing potential conflicts when using templates.
 * Fix: Addressed various PHP warnings when using the Site Editor, improving overall stability and providing a cleaner development environment for users.

-_Updates 24 May 2024_
-MaxiBlocks v1.8.7
-* Fix: Blocks now correctly update in the Editor Experience to reflect the selected category or tag when changed in the Context Loop settings.
-Previously, some blocks were not displaying the new category or tag value after being switched.

-_Updates 23 May 2024_
-MaxiBlocks v1.8.6
-* Update: Added support for using empty Group and Column Maxi blocks.
-This allows for more flexibility when creating layouts.
-* Fix: Resolved an issue with broken icons hiding content in Pure Footer Pro 103/104/105 patterns.
-The footer content should now display properly.
-* Fix: Fixed pagination problems with Pure Blog Pro 12 and 24 patterns.
-To make pagination work correctly, Dynamic Content must be turned on for all blocks used in these patterns.

 == Upgrade Notice ==

 New version of MaxiBlocks is available.
 Upgrade for improved security, more stable experience, important bug fixes or interface refinements.
 For peace of mind create a backup of your database first, or try the update on a staging site.
 Use the rollback feature in the plugin settings if needed.